 Stronger immune system

 Lastly, our immune system’s health benefits from fasting.
 White blood cells in your immune system fight infection and destroy cells that may cause illness.
-When white blood cell levels drop, it negatively affects the immune system, making it harder for the body to fight infections.
+When white blood cell levels drop, it harms the immune system, making it harder for the body to fight infection.
 Fasting helps replenish white blood cells and replace damaged ones.
 The number of white blood cells in the body decreases during fasting.
-However, when the fasting cycle concludes and the body receives food, white blood cell levels increase again.
+However, when the fasting cycle ends and the body receives food, white blood cell levels increase again.

-Research suggests a three-day fast can lead to the regeneration of the entire immune system and the production of new white blood cells which have a stronger ability to fight disease.
+Research suggests a three-day fast can lead to the regeneration of the entire immune system.
+This means your body can produce entirely new white blood cells, which have a stronger ability to fight disease.
 (Some Orthodox choose to do this three-day fast just before the Resurrection, and perhaps just before the Nativity of Our Lord as well.)